Passion fruit, otherwise known as Passiflora edulis, has recently become a trend among those who are health-conscious.

 Passion fruit puree can also be added to cakes, muffins, and other baked goods for a burst of tropical flavor.

-In addition to its delicious taste, passion fruit also has numerous proven health benefits.
+In addition to its delicious taste, passion fruit also has numerous proven benefits.
 It is rich in antioxidants, fiber, and vitamins like vitamin C and provitamin A. These nutrients can help boost the immune system, support healthy aging, and reduce the risk of chronic diseases like heart disease and diabetes.

 Passion fruit seeds are also rich in piceatannol, a polyphenol that may improve insulin sensitivity in men with excess weight, potentially reducing type 2 diabetes risk when taken as a supplement.